 - From what depths the grapevines extract water late in the season

-With the help of a Western SARE Farmer/Rancher research grant, these California vintners are working to answer these questions.
+With the help of a Western SARE Farmer/Rancher research grant, these California vintners worked to answer these questions.

-To begin the experiment, they will set up soil moisture probe sites.
-A group of Fair Play vintners have committed to using a soil moisture monitoring service, which will measure soil moisture at each foot.
-Using this service, they will collect data throughout the season and then apply this data to answer the questions listed above.
-For part of the experiment, they will backhoe trenches along the grapevines and collect root distribution data.
-The results of this experiment will be shared with other vintners through winery and grape growers associations.
+To begin the experiment, they set up soil moisture probe sites.
+A group of Fair Play vintners committed to using a soil moisture monitoring service, which would measure soil moisture at each foot.
+Using this service, they collected data throughout the season and then applied this data to answer the questions listed above.
+For part of the experiment, they backhoed trenches along the grapevines and collected root distribution data.
+The results of this experiment was shared with other vintners through winery and grape growers associations.
 Through this experiment, the vintners of Fair Play hope to conserve their limited water resources and make their vineyards more sustainable.